The Initial Counselling Visit

 How often do I need to come for counselling?

 Frequency can depend on what you would like to focus on.
-Usually I recommend weekly sessions and counselling can be short or long-term depending on your own individual need.
+Usually I recommend weekly sessions, although some prefer lengthen the session time, come twice a week or fortnightly.
+Counselling can be short or long-term depending on your own individual need.

 How will counselling benefit me?

-Counselling can help you to make sense of things, become more self-aware and have a greater understanding of yourself in relationship.
+Counselling is very much an individual experience.
+It can help you to make sense of things, become more self-aware and have a greater understanding of yourself in relationship.